Get exclusive member benefits & effect social change. Join Today

 Unlike traditional urine tests in which you urinate into a cup, you’ll need to urinate into a funnel-shaped device or a special toilet for the uroflow test.
 It’s important that you don’t put any toilet tissue on or in the toilet or device.

-The uroflowmeter calculates the amount of urine you pass, the flow rate in seconds, and the length of time it takes to empty your bladder completely.
+The uroflowmeter calculates the amount of urine you pass, the flow rate in milliliters per second, and the length of time it takes to empty your bladder completely.
 It will record this information on a chart.
 During normal urination, your initial urine stream begins slowly, speeds up, and then finally slows down again.
 The uroflowmeter can record any differences from the norm to help your doctor make a diagnosis.

 When you’re finished urinating, the machine will report your results.
 Your doctor will then discuss the findings with you.
 Depending on your specific case, you may need to perform the urine test on several consecutive days.